Third Battalion Bases

 In 1981, sixteen years after Clifton Foster enlisted as a soldier in the Third Battalion, one of its Sub-unit, Charlie (‘C’) Company was named after him.
 He had risen by then to the rank of Major and Second-in Command of Third Battalion.
 Charlie Company barracks located in Mandeville, central Jamaica, was officially named Foster Barracks the year after he died in remembrance of him and the memorable six years he served as the Officer Commanding that Sub-unit.

 Burke Barracks located at the old Airport building in Montego Bay is named in honour of Major Basil Constantine Burke.
 Major Burke who was also from Montego Bay spearheaded the formation of Delta (D) Company in 1962 and commanded that sub-unit until his retirement in 1973.
 After he retired, his company requested to have ‘D’ Company named after him in permanent recognition of his service and leadership.
 The day after he died in August 1983, their wish was fulfilled.

 Whitehorne Barracks is the Frontier Camp in Port Maria.
-The camp which now accommodates the troops of Echo ('E') Commpany grew out of the will of a few founding members according to Major Hurlstone St Clair Whitehorne after whom the camp was named.
+The camp which now accommodates the troops of Echo (‘E’) Company grew out of the will of a few founding members according to Major Hurlstone St Clair Whitehorne after whom the camp was named.
 Major Whitehorne at the parade ceremony at which the Whitehorne Barracks was so named, recalled the difficulties experienced by the founding members of the fledging days of the past, when the Camp had no parade square, no barrack rooms, no transportation and improvised lighting had to be used from privately owned vehicles to assist during night training.
-Major Whitehorne (now Lieutenant Colonel) had the privilege of being present on the occasion when the barracks was officially named in his honour on 25 January 1986.
+Then Major Whitehorne had the privilege of being present on the occasion when the barracks was officially named in his honour on 25 January 1986.